California State Route 87: History

 A Guadalupe Parkway connection between Downtown San Jose and the present day US 101 had existed since the early 1960s; the road channeled traffic between the Bayshore Freeway and ramps that connected directly to Market Street.
 However, construction on a freeway over the same path and southward beyond Downtown began a decade later and stretched across 30 years.

 The first stage of the SR 87 freeway, its 4-level interchange with I-280, replaced an old downtown neighborhood in the mid 1960s.
 A ramp to Julian Street, north of the interchange with I-280, was completed in the mid-1970s.
 The freeway extension north to Taylor Street was completed in May 1988.
-Construction of SR 87 in the 1980s is shown in this photo.
-The southern part, from I-280 to SR 85, was opened to Almaden Expressway in September-October 1992 and to SR 85 in August 1993, built in conjunction with the construction of a light rail line.
+The southern part, from I-280 to SR 85, was opened to Almaden Expressway in September–October 1992 and to SR 85 in August 1993, built in conjunction with the construction of a light rail line.
 Local-express lanes were constructed along this segment, the Northbound segment running from I-280 to Julian Street and the Southbound extension from I-280 to Alma Avenue.
 At SR 87's northern terminus, its 3-level interchange with Highway 101 and North First Street was completed in 1992.
 Finally, with all grade-level intersections replaced by grade separations, construction of the six-lane freeway between Taylor Street and the Highway 101/North First interchange began in the late 1990s was completed in 2004, and the name Guadalupe Parkway stopped being used (except on some signs).
 The final ramps at the Skyport interchange opened in 2005.
 The widening of the southern segment, from Taylor Street to Highway 85, to six lanes was completed in 2007.
 In each direction, two lanes are for regular traffic and one lane is an HOV lane.